 Kathleen adds not only a wealth of corporate and online communications skills but enthusiasm and support to MSI's advisory board.
 Kathleen has been a contributing writer to various New England magazines, and was a business development director for a business in central New Hampshire.

 Kathleen has also been a founding member of the steering committee for the successful Sunapee SunFest, a holistic health and sustainability fair which Mountain Spirit sponsored for a number of years in the central New Hampshire area.

 Brenda is a certified trainer and coach for Collaborative Action Technology, Inc..
 She is an organizational and community development specialist, a dialogue consultant and is a certified public manager.

 For more than twenty years, Brenda has shared a unique set of communication and analytical tools with scores of executives, their boards and key managers in private and public administration, education, industry and government as well as grassroots leaders in small and large communities.
 These tools achieve mutually desirable outcomes through collaborative dialogue..

-The following organizations of which some of our staff/board are members:
+Organizations of which some of our staff or board are members:

 International Federation of Mountain Guide Associations